tjburch/puzzles/riddler538_2020_Aug21/README.md

 This all looks normal, the fit appears to have worked well.
 Distributions appear roughly normal, centered at the above mean of 0.358 for both.
 Probably the most interesting check is how the probabilities covary.

 This solution approach searches for possible parameter values that can realize the observations.
-Meaning, to get the same observations, as one $p$ value increases, the other $p$ value ought to decrease.
+Meaning, to get the same observations, as one p value increases, the other p value ought to decrease.
 In other words, if one source is emitting signals more often, to get the same realized data, the other source must emit less often.
 Thus, we expect a negative correlation between the two emission probability parameters.

 ![](plots/p_covariance.svg)